Kids Eat in Color is committed to providing informative articles based on scientific evidence.

 You can model how to talk about the foods on your own plate, use neutral language to discuss dessert, and even play with your own food to help them engage with theirs!

 Eat with your child whenever it works for your family.
-Maybe you have dinners together, or maybe you eat lunches together on the weekends.
+Maybe you have dinners together, or maybe you eat lunch together on the weekends.
 Whatever works for your family is great.

-11. Use expert tools for extremely picky eaters
+12. Use expert tools for extremely picky eaters or kids with ARFID

 Whatever your situation, we know picky eating is a struggle, and we’re rooting for you!
 If you haven’t already, we have our free 14-page picky eater guide ready for you to learn more and get your child on the road to eating more foods.